Gugulethu-Nyoni/pylon/README.md

 | 5 | `Metering` | `currentValue`, `periodStart/End` | Track real usage |

 This gives SuperAdmin complete control over the feature economy while keeping the runtime simple for developers.

+## To Do
+- Add resource based permissions
+- Create perms js to be imported in every component for scalability